JasperFx/marten/docs/configuration/optimized_artifact_workflow.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/CoreTests/using_optimized_artifact_workflow.cs#L40-L52' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_using_optimized_artifact_workflow' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

 When using this option, if `IHostEnvironment.IsDevelopment()` as it would be on a local developer box, Marten is using:

-* `StoreOptions.AutoCreateSchemaObjects = AutoCreate.CreateOrUpdate` to detect and apply
-  database schema migrations as needed
+* `StoreOptions.AutoCreateSchemaObjects = AutoCreate.CreateOrUpdate` to detect and apply database schema migrations as needed.
-* `StoreOptions.GeneratedCodeMode = TypeLoadMode.Auto` to generate dynamic code if necessary,
-  or use pre-built types when they exist.
-This optimizes the development workflow to avoid unnecessary code compilations when the Marten configuration isn't changing
+* `StoreOptions.GeneratedCodeMode = TypeLoadMode.Auto` to generate dynamic code if necessary, or use pre-built types when they exist.
+This optimizes the development workflow to avoid unnecessary code compilations when the Marten configuration isn't changed.

 At production time, that changes to: